Scroll to top

 Week’s Focus

-Premodern Mediterranean and European arts and humanities — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.
+Premodern and Modern conversations in ideas and values — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.

 Monday, Arts, Humanities